Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 ### References
 - One of my team members helped me with understanding how to create the junction table.
 - Chatgpt was used to help created the Steps to create junction table.

+### Learning Story 210
+as a student, I want to learn how to make a user story with a complete vertical slice, so I can get all the requirements for the expert reviews.